 Here are different diagram types you can apply to your slides:

 Default SmartArt is using PPT template palette.
-Chances are you are using one of default Microsoft Office color sets.
-However they are not very bright.
+Chances are you are using one of the default Microsoft Office color sets.
+However, they are not very bright.
 The result is a monotonous diagrams color.
-To create a more engaging visuals, use more vivid set of colors.
-Either select better Office palette, adapt it or create your own.
+To create more engaging visuals, use a more vivid set of colors.
+Either select a better Office palette, adapt it, or create your own.

 Design tip: Avoid using preset styles with strong gradients and 3D bevels.
 They look pretty obsolete and are less readable.
 I recommend using flat shapes (1st style in PPT SmartArt styles), to get a modern look.

-You can set colors of SmartArt manually, one shape by shape.
-If you have your logo book, add colors from there to create consistent presentation with your brand.
+You can set the colors of SmartArt manually, one shape by shape.
+If you have your logo book, add colors from there to create a consistent presentation with your brand.

 3. Facelift your diagrams using symbols